UK Parliament Introduces Public Authority Algorithmic and Automated Decision-Making Tools Bill to Regulate AI in Public Sector

 The Public Authority Algorithmic and Automated Decision-Making Systems Bill was introduced in the House of Lords, aiming to regulate the use of automated and algorithmic decision-making tools within the UK public sector.
 As the reliance on these systems grows, the bill seeks to ensure their use is responsible, fair, and transparent, with a focus on protecting individual rights and public trust.

-One of the bill’s key provisions is the requirement for public authorities to complete Algorithmic Impact Assessments before deploying any automated systems.
-These assessments are designed to evaluate the potential risks and benefits of such systems, particularly regarding fairness, privacy, and compliance with laws like the Equality Act and the Human Rights Act of 1998.
-Authorities are also required to update these assessments whenever significant changes occur in the system’s functionality, ensuring that decisions remain lawful and ethical.
+One of the bill’s core provisions requires public authorities to complete Algorithmic Impact Assessments before deploying any automated systems.
+These assessments evaluate potential risks and benefits, focusing on fairness, privacy, and compliance with laws such as the Equality Act and the Human Rights Act of 1998.
+Authorities must also update these assessments whenever major system changes occur, ensuring that algorithms continue to meet ethical and legal standards.

 Need Help?

-If you’re concerned or have questions about how to navigate the global AI regulatory landscape, don’t hesitate to reach out to BABL AI.
+If you’re concerned or have questions about how to navigate the global AI regulatory landscape, reach out to BABL AI.
 Their Audit Experts can offer valuable insight and ensure you’re informed and compliant.

 Subscribe to our Newsletter